-Because fref does not resolve references, it is limited in its functionality.
-It is not a good fit for reference styles that require elaborate inline citations.
-For this reason, fref is primarily designed for reference styles with simple inline citations, such as the Harvard system, that the user can type himself without much trouble.
+Because fref does not resolve references, it is not a good fit for reference styles that require elaborate or numbered inline citations.

+Instead, fref is primarily designed for reference styles with simple inline citations, such as the Harvard system, that the user can type himself without much trouble.
 Indeed, for parenthetical citations, it is likely quicker to manually type the citation than to instruct the computer to generate it.
 In such cases, I hope you will find fref to be a very fitting solution.

 If you do use the Harvard system, fref offers many benefits over refer.
-While the format of refer references depend on the macro package one uses, the output of fref is completely independent of any macro package.
+While the format of refer references depend on the macro package one uses, the output of fref is the same regardless of which macros are used.
 Furthermore, fref supports a richer variety of reference fields, such as translator and hypertext reference.